Puget lowland forests

-Puget lowland forests is a temperate coniferous forest ecoregion the Pacific coast of North America, as defined by the World Wildlife Fund (WWF) categorization system.
+Puget lowland forests is a temperate coniferous forest ecoregion on the Pacific coast of North America, as defined by the World Wildlife Fund (WWF) categorization system.

 Setting

-The WWF defines the ecoregion as inhabiting mainland coasts and islands the Georgia Depression, a glacially depressed area dominated by the Salish Sea and numerous inflowing rivers.
+The WWF defines the ecoregion as inhabiting mainland coasts and islands of the Georgia Depression, a glacially depressed area dominated by the Salish Sea and numerous inflowing rivers.
 This differs from the Strait of Georgia/Puget Lowland ecoregion defined by the CEC in that it explicitly excludes the lowlands along the east coast of Vancouver Island.
 The WWF considers these lowlands a part of the neighbouring Central Pacific coastal forests ecoregion.

 The landscape features glacially striated tablelands and rolling hills underlain by sedimentary rocks.
 The majority of soils in the depression are formed from glacial till, glacial outwash, and Lacustrine deposits.
 Elevations range from sea level to 460 m (1,509 ft), seldom exceeding 160 m (525 ft).

 Climate

 The ecoregion has a predominantly Mediterranean climate (Köppen Csb) with fresh, dry, sunny summers and cool winters with moderate precipitation and plentiful cloud cover.
 Further inland it gradually transitions into an Oceanic climate (Köppen Cfb) with slightly milder, wetter summers.
 The mean annual temperature is 9 °C (48.2 °F), the mean summer temperature is 15 °C (59 °F), and the mean winter temperature is 3.5 °C (38.3 °F).
-Annual precipitation averages between 800 to 900 mm (31.5 to 35.4 in), but may be as high as 1,530 mm (60.2 in).
+Annual precipitation averages between 800 and 900 mm (31.5 to 35.4 in), but may be as high as 1,530 mm (60.2 in).

 Ecology

 Flora

-Before European settlement, the Georgia Depression was dominated by dense coniferous forests of Douglas fir, Western Hemlock, Western Redcedar, shore pine, and western white pine.
+Before European settlement, the Georgia Depression was dominated by dense coniferous forests of Coast Douglas-fir, Western Hemlock, Western Redcedar, shore pine, and western white pine.
 The ecoregion was also home to extensive coastal wetlands and peat bog ecosystems scattered about in poorly drained areas.
 The lowlands south of Puget Sound were home to an extensive region of prairies.
 These ecosystems have since been greatly reduced in size due to the repurposing of these lands for agriculture, grazing, industry, and urban development.